RockitBootcamp/Phoenix/Projects/jQuery Twitter v1/README.md

 </script>
 ```

-We will create three template functions where each one will represent its respective template.
+We will create three render functions where each one will represent its respective template.
 Name your functions as follows:

+- `renderTweet(user, message)`
-- `renderTweet(User, message)`
+- `renderThread(user, message)`
 - `renderCompose()`
-- `renderThread(User, message)`

 Each of these templates will return a string.
 The string will be the respective template to the functions name.
 Build the functions in the order above and test them out by console logging their results.
 You can always pass fake data in to test.

-The `renderTweet()` and `renderCompose()` functions are pretty straight forward.
+The `renderTweet` function needs to take 2 parameters, an object representing the user, and a string of the message they are tweeting.
 They simply use Handlebars to return the template as a string.

-The `renderThread()` function though takes some more thought.
+The `renderThread` function takes some more thought.
 It will need to call off to the other two render functions to get its contents, then it will take those "sub templates" and build them into the thread template.
-Even though `renderThread()` won't use the `User` and `message` values directly, it will need to pass those along to the `renderTweet()`.
+Even though `renderThread` won't use the `user` and `message` values directly, it will need to pass those along to the `renderTweet`.

+The `renderCompose` function will just call the function returned from Handlebars and just return its value.

 ## 4. Composition